nyolarraklay/SemesterProject-AuctionWebsite/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-My classmates at FED 2022 FT and Noroff Teachers
+I would like to thank my classmates at FED 2022 FT and the Noroff teachers for their support and guidance.